MyWare386/python_text_editor/README.md

 Web
 -------------------------------

-The website of the project : https://myware386.github.io/python_text_editor/
+The website of the editor : https://myware386.github.io/python_text_editor/ where you have everything you need.

 <br>